Introduction: Yes, You Can Have a Tablet with Linux in 2026

 Is a Linux Tablet Actually Right for You in 2026?

-A tablet with Linux can be a great idea if:
+A tablet with Linux is a good choice if you:

 Conclusion